Master visual composition of digital and print design.

 Graphic design is a major offered in the four-year BFA degree program.
 Our BFA curriculum is rooted by

 GRD 2000 Introduction to Graphic Design 3

 This course provides students with an overview of graphic design practice.
 Students concentrate on building visual language and communication skills as well as the vocabulary necessary for critical analysis.
 Topics covered include basic visual and typographic principles, type and image integration, composition, sequence, and craft.
 Students are also introduced to the design process, which includes research, ideation, iteration, refinement, and implementation.
 Image/image-series, logotypes, mark-making, digital presentations, and booklets are possible outcomes of this course.

 Prerequisites: Foundation: 2D, Foundation: Drawing 1, Foundation: Media 1, Foundation: Media 2 (Foundation: Drawing 1 and Foundation: Media 2 may be taken concurrently

 GRD 2010 Typography 1 3

 This course emphasizes foundational typographic principles from letterform construction to hierarchies of extended text.
 Particular attention is directed toward typographic vocabulary, type as image, typographic organization, and the utilization of supporting grid structures.
 Through assignments, larger projects, and critiques, students are expected to demonstrate an understanding of typography as a visual tool used to enhance verbal meaning.

 Prerequisites: Foundation: 2D, Foundation: Drawing 1, Foundation: Media 1, Foundation: Media 2 (Foundation: Drawing 1 and Foundation: Media 2 may be taken concurrently)

 AH 3659 History of Graphic Design 3

-The field of graphic design has altered and been altered by technological advances.
-And these changes continue today.
-This course will study the history of the discipline of graphic design from its early history to the present, emphasizing in particular the ways in which the Internet has allowed for design to impact the culture at large.
-The course is primarily lecture-based.
-There will be a take-home midterm and an in-class final.
-Students will also complete short writing assignments.
+The fields of graphic design and advertising have altered and been altered by technological advances, and these transformations are ongoing.
+This course examines the history of the discipline of graphic design from its early practices to the present, emphasizing advertising as a primary expression of graphic design and the particular way in which the Internet has allowed for design to impact the culture at large.
+Classes are primarily lecture with some discussion.
+Students take examinations and complete research assignments.

 GRD 3080 Digital Production 3